-SECTION 9-617.
+SECTION 9-617 9-615.
 RIGHTS OF TRANSFEREE OF COLLATERAL.

-- (a) A secured party's disposition of collateral after default: - (1) transfers to a transferee for value all of the debtor's rights in the collateral; - (2) discharges the security interest under which the disposition is made; and - (3) discharges any subordinate security interest or other lien [other than liens created under [cite acts or statutes providing for liens, if any, that are not to be discharged]]. - (b) A transferee that acts in good faith takes free of the rights and interests described in subsection (a), even if the secured party fails to comply with the requirements of this article or any judicial proceedings. - (c) If a transferee does not take free of the rights and interests described in subsection (a), the transferee takes the collateral subject to: - (1) the debtor's rights in the collateral; - (2) the security interest or agricultural lien under which the disposition is made; and - (3) any security interest or other lien.
+(a) A secured party's disposition of collateral after default:

+(1) transfers to a transferee for value all of the debtor's rights in the collateral; and

+(2) discharges the security interest under which the disposition is made; and

+(3) discharges any subordinate security interest or other lien [other than liens created under [cite acts or statutes providing for liens, if any, that are not to be discharged]].

+(b) The transferee takes free of the rights and interests described in subsection (a), even if the secured party fails to comply with the requirements of this article or any judicial proceedings:

+(1) in a public sale, if the transferee:

+(A) has no knowledge of any defects in the sale;

+(B) does not buy in collusion with the secured party, other bidders, or the person conducting the sale; and

+(C) otherwise acts in good faith; and

+(2) in any other case, if the transferee acts in good faith.

+(c) If a transferee does not take free of the rights and interests described in subsection (a), the transferee takes the collateral subject to:

+(1) the debtor's rights in the collateral;

+(2) the security interest or agricultural lien under which the disposition is made; and

+(3) any [subordinate] security interest or other lien.

-SECTION 9-618.
+SECTION 9-618 9-616.
 RIGHTS AND DUTIES OF CERTAIN SECONDARY OBLIGORS.

-- (a) A secondary obligor acquires the rights and becomes obligated to perform the duties of the secured party after the secondary obligor: - (1) receives an assignment of a secured obligation from the secured party;
+(a) A secondary obligor acquires the rights and becomes obligated to perform the duties of the secured party after the secondary obligor:

+(1) receives an assignment of a secured obligation from the secured party;

-- (2) receives a transfer of collateral from the secured party and agrees to accept the rights and assume the duties of the secured party; or - (3) is subrogated to the rights of a secured party with respect to collateral. - (b) An assignment, transfer, or subrogation described in subsection (a): - (1) is not a disposition of collateral under Section 9-610; and - (2) relieves the secured party of further duties under this article.
+(2) receives a transfer of collateral from the secured party and agrees to accept the rights and assume the duties of the secured party; or

+(3) is subrogated to the rights of a secured party with respect to collateral.

+(b) An assignment, transfer, or subrogation described in subsection (a):

+(1) is not a disposition of collateral under Section 9-610; and

+(2) relieves the secured party of further duties under this article.

-SECTION 9-619.
+SECTION 9-619 9-617.
 TRANSFER OF RECORD OR LEGAL TITLE.

-- (a) In this section, "transfer statement means a record authenticated by a secured party stating: - (1) that the debtor has defaulted in connection with an obligation secured by specified collateral; - (2) that the secured party has exercised its post-default remedies with respect to the collateral: - (3) that, by reason of the exercise, a transferee has acquired the rights of the debtor in the collateral; and - (4) the name and mailing address of the secured party, debtor, and transferee. - (b) A transfer statement entitles the transferee to the transfer of record of all rights of the debtor in the collateral specified in the statement in any official filing, recording, registration, or certificate-of-title system covering the collateral.
-If a transfer statement is presented with the applicable fee and request form to the official or office responsible for maintaining the system, the official or office shall: - (1) accept the transfer statement; - (2) promptly amend its records to reflect the transfer; and - (3) if applicable, issue a new appropriate certificate of title in the name of transferee - (c) A transfer of the record or legal title to collateral to a secured party under subsection (b) or otherwise is not of itself a disposition of collateral under this article and does not of itself relieve the secured party of its duties under this article.
+(a) In this section, "transfer statement" means a record authenticated by a secured party stating:

+(1) that the debtor has defaulted in connection with an obligation secured by specified collateral;

+(2) that the secured party has exercised its post-default remedies with respect to the collateral;

+(3) that, by reason of the exercise, a transferee has acquired the rights of the debtor in the collateral; and

+(4) the name and mailing address of the secured party, the debtor, and the transferee.

+(b) A transfer statement entitles the transferee to the transfer of record of all rights of the debtor in the collateral specified in the statement in any official filing, recording, registration, or certificate-of-title system covering the collateral.
+If a transfer statement is presented with the applicable fee and request form to the official or office responsible for maintaining the system, the official or office shall:

+(1) shall accept the transfer statement;

+(2) shall promptly amend its records to reflect the transfer; and

+(3) if applicable, shall issue a new appropriate certificate of title in the name of transferee.

+(c) A transfer of the record or legal title to collateral to a secured party under subsection (b) or otherwise is not of itself a disposition of collateral under this article and does not of itself relieve the secured party of its duties under this article.

-SECTION 9-620.
+SECTION 9-620 9-618.
 ACCEPTANCE OF COLLATERAL IN FULL OR PARTIAL SATISFACTION OF OBLIGATION; COMPULSORY DISPOSITION OF COLLATERAL.